Visayan fantail: Ecology and behavior

+Breeding has been recorded from February to May.
+Nest is cup shaped and is relatively open.Lays 2 eggs.

-Habitat and Conservation Status
+Habitat and conservation status

 Its habitat is in tropical moist primary and secondary forest and forest edge both in the lowlands to montane areas up to 1,800 meters above sea level.

 IUCN has assessed this bird as a least-concern species.
 However, it is said to be already extinct on Guimaras and possibly extinct on Masbate and Ticao Island owing to massive deforestation on those islands.